chisaku-dev/Miku-Bot/README.md

         <br>
         <div style="border-radius: 8px; padding: 1cm; background-color:rgba(0, 0, 0, 0.05); font-size: small">
             <h1>Credits:</h1>
-            <p>This bot was made with care and with the use of discord.py, praw, ffmpeg, ytdl, sunfish and youtube_search</p>
+            <p>This bot was made with care and with the use of <a href="https://github.com/chisaku-dev/Easy-Bot.py">easy-bot.py (my personal project)</a>, discord.py, praw, ffmpeg, ytdl, sunfish and youtube_search</p>
             <p>This is an unofficial bot belonging to Mori#9453 and is not affiliated with Cryption Future Media in any way.</p>
         </div>
    </div>